 Has your business reached a pivot point?
 Choosing to pursue a different business model isn’t an easy decision for entrepreneurs.
-Our CEO, Frank Williamson, writes in his latest Memphis Business Journal column how to know when it’s time to pivot your business — and the three paths for doing it successfully.
+In my latest Memphis Business Journal column, examine the question of when it’s time to pivot your business — and the three paths for doing it successfully.
 Read the original column here.

 Every business is launched with high hopes, but the reality is, the failure rate for new businesses is high.